djlns/irixs/README.md

 - extracts raw collected images, transforms them into spectra and loads them to text files for analysis.
 - basic plotting and fitting functionality

-`IRIXS.sixc`: six-circle diffractometer simulator for experiment planning
+`IRIXS.sixc`: six-circle diffractometer simulator class for experiment planning

 ### Scripts
 `p01plot`: GUI application for quick plotting and fitting for experiments on P01 and P09